fmorriso/angular-material-nav/README.md

 # angular-material-nav

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.2 and subsequently upgraded to 6.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.2 and subsequently upgraded to newer editions of Angular and Angular Material

-Upgraded to Angular 7.0.0 on October 19, 2018.
+Upgraded to [Angular 7.x](https://angular.io/) and [Angular Material 7.x](https://material.angular.io/components/categories)on February 14, 2019.

 ## Purpose